ilichkaya/laravel-restify/docs-v2/content/en/search/basic-filters.md

 }
 ```

-As we may notice the match configuration is an associative array, defining the attribute name and type mapping.
+As far as one can see, the match configuration is an associative array defining the attribute's name and type's mapping.

 Available types: